Significant-Gravitas/AutoGPT/docs/configuration/memory.md

 USE_WEAVIATE_EMBEDDED=False # set to True to run Embedded Weaviate MEMORY_INDEX="Autogpt" # name of the index to create for the application
 ```
+### PostgresML Setup
+PostgresML is a machine learning extension to PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
+With PostgresML, you can enhance your existing DB as a VectorDB generating embeddings from text stored in the database and indexing them for fast query.

+**Installation**

+PostgresML installation consists of three parts: PostgreSQL database, Postgres extension for machine learning and a dashboard app.
+The extension provides all the machine learning functionality and can be used independently using any SQL IDE.
+The dashboard app provides an easy to use interface for writing SQL notebooks, performing and tracking ML experiments and ML models.

+**Free trial**

+If you want to check out the functionality quickly, [sign up for a free PostgresML account](https://postgresml.org/signup).
+We will provide 5GiB of storage for your data.

 ## View Memory Usage